The simple version

 The Bali tourist levy is a Bali-specific levy for international tourists doing tourist activities in Bali.
-The official Love Bali FAQ lists the levy at Rp 150,000 per person, but check the live page before paying because this is exactly the kind of admin detail that can change.
+The official Love Bali FAQ lists the levy at Rp 150,000 per person, checked May 15, 2026.

 Treat it as a separate admin item.
 It is not your Indonesia visa, not your arrival declaration, not travel insurance, and not some airport mystery fee.
 If the levy applies to you, use the official Love Bali system, pay cashless, keep the QR voucher, and make sure the passport number and email are correct.